Balancing work and retirement

 Employees 55 years of age or over (but under age 70) can work less while contributing just as much.

-It may be that a worker's conditions of employment or the provisions of a company pension plan do not allow him or her to make an agreement on contributions during phased retirement.
+A worker's conditions of employment or the provisions of a company pension plan may not allow him or her to reach an agreement on contributions during phased retirement.
 The worker should ask the employer whether an agreement is possible in his or her case.

 Note that phased retirement is not available to self-employed workers.
 However, the owner of an incorporated business who contributes to the Québec Pension Plan as an employee can take phased retirement.

-The Régie offers on request an online service which workers can use to obtain a simulation of the effects of an agreement on contributions during phased retirement.
+We offer, on request, an online service that workers can use to obtain a simulation of the effects of an agreement on contributions during phased retirement.